BaliDataMan/airflow-docker-setup-bash-script/README.md

 <h1> Automated airflow installation using docker </h1>

-Here I have built the bash script to install airflow using docker on your system without any hustle, just follow the commands:
+Here I have built the bash script to install airflow using docker on your system without any hustle, just follow below 3 commands:

 **STEP 01 - ```cd <REPO_DIR>```** # getting into the repository directory